London skyline at dusk with Tower Bridge, the Shard and the City of London financial district illuminated

 9.7Location

-Why for business — Four Seasons Hotel London at Tower Bridge opened in 2017 in the restored Port of London Authority Building (1922) on Trinity Square, opposite the Tower of London and three minutes' walk from the Tower of London Underground station.
-The hotel is the only Four Seasons in the City o…
+Why for business: Four Seasons Hotel London at Tower Bridge opened in 2017 in the restored Port of London Authority Building (1922) on Trinity Square, opposite the Tower of London and three minutes' walk from the Tower of London Underground station.
+The hotel is the only Four Seasons inside the City of London.

 Best room: Royal Suite (1,800 sqft, two bedrooms) or Trinity Square Suite (entry-level with Tower of London-direction view).